DeepSpaceHarbor/Borche.dev/source/_posts/React-js-Security.md

-title: Stopping unauthorized code execution in React.js
+title: Preventing unauthorized code execution in React.js
 featured_image: files/images/featured/hack-macbook-money.jpg
 summary: >-
   Your web app got hacked.
 The attacker modified the source code, and your